mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/tablet_sensors.rst

 Distance
     How much the brush is affected over length in pixels.
 Time
-    How much a brush is affected over drawing time in seconds..
+    How much a brush is affected over drawing time in seconds.
 Fuzzy (Dab)
     Basically the random option.
 Fuzzy Stroke